Chen Jining

+Chen Jining (陈吉宁 (Chén Jíníng); born 4 February 1964) is a Chinese environmental scientist, academic administrator and politician who has been serving as Party Secretary of Shanghai and member of the 20th Politburo of the Chinese Communist Party since October 2022.

+Chen graduated from the Imperial College London with a PhD in environmental systems analysis in 1992.
+Staying at the Imperial College after his graduation, he completed his postdoctoral studies in 1994 and served as an assistant researcher from 1994 to 1997.
+In 1998, he returned to his undergraduate alma mater Tsinghua University in Beijing to serve as vice chair of the Department of Environmental Science and Engineering.
+He then served as the university's vice president from 2006 to 2007, executive vice president from 2007 to 2012, and president from 2012 to 2015.

+Joining the Chinese government in 2015, Chen served as Minister of Environmental Protection from 2015 to 2017, Vice Mayor of Beijing from 2017 to 2018, and Mayor of Beijing from 2018 to 2022.
+In October 2022, he was appointed as the Party Secretary of Shanghai and joined the CCP Politburo.

 Early life and education

-Chen was born and raised in Gaizhou, Liaoning, with his ancestral home in Lishu County, Jilin.
+Chen was born and raised in Gaizhou, Yingkou, Liaoning province in Northeast China.
+His ancestral home is in Lishu County, Siping, Jilin.

-In 1981, he attended Tsinghua University, where he graduated with a Bachelor of Engineering with a major in civil and environmental engineering in 1986.
-Chen was then educated at Brunel University London, and next at Imperial College London where he earned a Doctor of Philosophy in civil engineering in 1993.
-After graduation he worked as a research assistant at Imperial College London until 1998.
+Chen started his undergraduate studies at Tsinghua University in 1981.
+From Tsinghua University, he received a Bachelor of Engineering with a major in civil and environmental engineering in 1986 and a Master of Science in environmental engineering in 1988.
+Chen traveled to the United Kingdom for graduate studies at Brunel University London in 1988.
+Chen transferred to Imperial College London in 1989, where he graduated with a Doctor of Philosophy in civil engineering in 1992.

-Career
+After receiving his doctorate, Chen worked at Imperial College London as a postdoctoral researcher from 1992 to 1994 and as an assistant researcher from 1994 to 1998.

+Academic career

+In March 1998, Chen left England to serve as deputy director of the Department of Environmental Engineering at Tsinghua University in Beijing.
+He was promoted and served as the department director from 1999 to 2006.

-In March 1998 he became the Deputy Director of the Environmental Engineering Department of Tsinghua University, rising to Director the next year.
-In February 2006 he was Vice-President of Tsinghua University, a year later, he was promoted to become the Executive Vice-President.
+In February 2006, he was appointed as vice-president of Tsinghua University, a year later, he was promoted to become the Executive Vice-president.
 He concurrently served as Dean of the Graduate School of Tsinghua University from January 2010 to February 2012, Dean of the Graduate School at Shenzhen, Tsinghua University between January 2010 to July 2011.

-In February 2012, Chen was appointed the President of Tsinghua University, he remained in that position until January 2015, when he was appointed Minister of Environmental Protection, People's Republic of China.
+In February 2012, Chen was appointed president of Tsinghua University, he remained in that position until January 2015, when he was appointed Minister of Environmental Protection of China.
 At the time of his appointment, he was the youngest member of Li Keqiang's cabinet.
 In 2015, he was also a member of the judging panel for the Queen Elizabeth Prize for Engineering.